Tomjg1/gitWorkshop/README.md

 - Note on file deletions.
 If deleting a tracked file locally,(`rm filename.txt`), we need to tell git that changes have been made to the file.
 Use `git add filename.txt` to stage individual deletions to the staging area

 - Using `git add` on an untracked file will tell git to start tracking that file, and add its current state to the **staging area**
-- The staging area is where files have are put, ready used in a commit.
+- The staging area is where files are put, ready to be used in a commit.
 - The staging area is a snapshot of the file, at the time it is added.
 - If further changes of the file are made, we need to update this snapshot, by repeating `git add a.txt`
     - One way to picture the purpose of the staging area, is to think of it as the counter at a restaurant the chef's put the food on for the servers to take to the customers,
     - If the food needs changes (perhaps the chef forgot some salt) changes can still be made to the plate. (using `git add filename` again after changes have been made)
     - If the food (file) is a mistake, and never should have been served, it can be removed from the counter `git rm --cached filename`
+    - If it's ready to be taken away, we can commit it, and have the server take the plates away.

 ---